Maxdev18/AI-Chat-App/README.md

 - For live persistent connection between clients, websockets were used from the\
 library Socket.IO.

-### Application back-end
+### Application backend

-- There is an admin back-end route with overview of the site.
-- Includes a dashboard with current number of active sockets, total number of users registered,\
-current active users, etc.
-- Used a library called ChartJS for rendering charts and graphs easier.
-- No way for anyone to get into the admin panel, obviuosly for security reasons, so I have\
-taken screenshots instead.
+- Consists of Express and NodeJS as the server implementation.
+- For web sockets, SocketIO is used and uses port `5000` on `localhost` and uses the\
+root directory during production, so the API routes and the web sockets are all hosted on\
+the same port.
+- Also saves uploaded images from the client and stores them in the backend.
+In the case of\
+using `localhost`, it will be saved onto the developer's system, but saved onto the hosting service's\
+server while in production like heroku.

 ## Installation Requirements

 ### `git clone https://github.com/Maxdev18/AI-Chat-App.git`

-Clones the repository onto your system.
+Clones the repository to specified directory onto your system.

 ### `npm install` or `npm i`

-Install all necessary dependencies and packages required to run the application.
+Install all necessary dependencies and packages required to run the application.\
+You will need to do this in the root directory and the client directory.

 ### `npm run dev`

 Runs both the front and back end servers concurrently and seperate from each other.
 Front-end runs\
 on `localhost:3000`, and back-end runs on `localhost:5000`.
 The back-end only contains\
 the back-end route/s for the admin login.

+## Neccessary environment variables
+In order to run the application with all the features, you will need to set your own\
+ENV variables.
+There are ENV variables for the frontend and the backend which consists\
+from Google, EmailJS, JWT, and the MongoDB API keys.
+Since this was built with react, you will\
+need to initialize the frontend ENV variable with `REACT_APP`.

+### Frontend environment variables
+`REACT_APP_OAUTH_SECRET`\
+`REACT_APP_EMAILJS_SERVICE_ID`\
+`REACT_APP_EMAILJS_TEMPLATE_ID`\
+`REACT_APP_EMAILJS_USER_ID`

+### Backend environment variables
+`MONGO_ID`\
+`JWT_SECRET`\
+`EMAILJS_SERVICE_ID`\
+`EMAILJS_TEMPLATE_ID`\
+`EMAILJS_USER_ID`